andrescorrada/DEC-HAI-2022AIAuditChallenge/DifferentNotionsOfIndependence.md

 the dimension of the known unknown space needed to evaluate binary classifiers,
 $$2^{n+1} -1.$$

+This finite dimensional space will be eventually understood.
+Data Engines currently works with algebraic evaluators that use 2-way correlations.
+One can view this as an error correction methodology.
+To understand 2-way correlations, we need at least three classifiers, to understand 3-way, four classifiers and so on.
+Good engineering will consist of developing ensembles that are not necessarily accurate but independent in their errors.
+Just like other techonlogy, the operating point will be around understood regimes where only a few of the m-way correlation values need to be measured.

 ## The Notion of Error Independence for Algebraic evaluators

 We can finally define what being **independent** means for a finite sample of